JoshuaCWebDeveloper/genai-node-red/README.md

     -   **Technical Requirements**:
         -   Implement UI components for editing node properties, including individual node attributes and dialog boxes for configuration.

-#### Epic: Node Management Interface

--   **NMI-01**: Design sidebar for displaying nodes.
-    -   **Objective**: Create a sidebar interface for displaying available nodes to the user.
-    -   **Technical Requirements**: The sidebar should categorize nodes by type/functionality and provide an easy-to-navigate interface.
--   **NMI-02**: Categorize nodes by type/functionality.
-    -   **Objective**: Organize nodes in the sidebar based on their type or functionality.
-    -   **Technical Requirements**: Implement a categorization system within the UI that allows for easy filtering and selection of node types.

 #### Epic: Flow and Subflow Management

 -   **FM-01**: Develop UI for creating new flows/subflows.